Gluten-Free (Paleo) Tuna Balls With Garlic Zoodles

 Looking for a tasty, healthy, and light lunch?
 This Gluten-Free (Paleo) Tuna Balls With Garlic Zoodles recipe is for you!
 Thanks to Bumble Bee Seafoods for sponsoring this recipe.

-And As a mom, I need all those things to come together pretty quickly.
+And as a mom, I need all those things to come together pretty quickly.
 I need easy recipes.

 I’m happy to say that these tuna balls took about five minutes to get in the oven, and the zucchini noodles took less than the tuna’s ten-minute bake time to get ready.

 The whole family loved these tuna balls – even if the kids did dip theirs in spaghetti sauce and leave the zoodles on their plates.
-(Apparently, zucchini is the single most detest vegetable in their lives.)
+(Apparently, zucchini is the single most detested vegetable in their lives.)

 Here are a few fun facts about these tuna balls:

-• If eggs aren’t your thing, try 3 Tablespoons of yogurt (dairy, or non-dairy) instead.
+- If eggs aren’t your thing, try 3 Tablespoons of yogurt (dairy or non-dairy) instead.

-• I use a paleo flour mix in my recipe, but you can replace it with 100% almond flour with no problem, which is the perfect flavor companion to albacore tuna!
+- I use a paleo flour mix in my recipe, but you can replace it with 100% almond flour with no problem, which is the perfect flavor companion to albacore tuna!

 Give this tasty recipe a try below!